Refinitiv/Real-Time-SDK/Java/Eta/README.md

 The Transport API is the re-branding of the Ultra Performance API (UPA), which is used by the Thomson Reuters Enterprise Platform for Real Time and Elektron for the optimal distribution of OMM/RWF data.
 All interfaces in ETA are the same as their corresponding interfaces in UPA (same name, same parameter sets) and the transport and codec are fully wire compatible.

 ETA contains both closed source and open source components.
 The transport, decoder, encoder, and cache components are closed source and is proprietary to Thomson Reuters.
-As a result, the the source code is not included on GitHub.
-Instead, source code for stub libraries are provided.
-The stub libraries provide base implementation of the ETA closed source binaries, which are intended to allow users to build the open source portions hosted in this repository.
-This 'stub' library will allow you to build and run, but will not provide implementation for connectivity or data handling.
+As a result, the source code is not included on GitHub.
-To get a fully functioning ETA library please see "Obtaining the Transort API Binary Package" below.
+This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/thomsonreuters/Elektron-SDK-BinaryPack) repository and pulls the ETA libraries from that location.
+That repository contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.The `Libs` location in this package contains fully functioning libraries for the closed source portions of the product, allowing users to build and link to have a fully functional product.

 # Building the Transport API